dlublin/GifToSyphon/README.md

 The GIF playback code section is broken up into three objects:
 - VVGIFFrame: Wrapper for a single GIF frame.
-- VVGIFPlayerItem: Representation of an entire animated GIF file.
+- VVGIFPlayerItem: Representation of an animated GIF file.
 Maintains an array of VVGIFFrames.
 - VVGIFPlayer: Playback controller for animated GIF files.

 In the AppController you'll find the code for: